-All approaches incorporate coefficients due to Brinch - Hansen (see standard analysis) to account for inclined ground surface and inclined footing bottom.
+All approaches (with exception of German standard DIN 4017 and Spanish standard CTE DB SE-C) incorporate coefficients due to Brinch - Hansen (see standard analysis) to account for inclined ground surface and inclined footing bottom.

 During seismic analysis, the program performs the calculation of bearing capacity for both cases - with and without seismic effect.
 The resultant bearing capacity is lower from these two values.